GSA/challenges-and-prizes/_all-challenges/1262-innovative-community-engagement-strategies-to-reduce-hiv-related-stigma-and-disparities-challenge.md

 **Phase 2: Development of Approach**

-Submissions for Phase 2 of this competition are due by March 3, 2022 at 11:59 pm EST. Only participants who received an award for their Phase 1 submission are eligible to apply for Phase 2.
+Submissions for Phase 2 of this competition are **due by March 3, 2022 at 11:59 pm EST**.
+Only participants who received an award for their Phase 1 submission are eligible to apply for Phase 2.
 The identified Official Representative (individual, team or legal entity) may apply for this phase by submitting the proposed approach by email to [HIVChallenge@hhs.gov](mailto:HIVChallenge@hhs.gov).
 The submission for Phase 2 of the competition shall meet the following requirements:

 * Written entries must consist of PDF files with font size no smaller than 11-point Arial.
 * Video entries shall be uploaded to YouTube as an unlisted video file and the link should be sent in the email.